ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 Community-run tournaments which abide by the following hard criteria are eligible for support:

-- The tournament must have at least 64 players or 16 teams minimum into the qualifier rounds, **OR** operate on a Round of 16 double elimination at a minimum.
+- The tournament must have at least 64 players or 16 teams minimum into the qualifier rounds, **OR** operate on a Round of 16 double-elimination format at a minimum.
 Larger scales and formats are permitted.
-- The tournament is organized and run by an *experienced team of accomplished and reputable volunteers***¹** , **OR**, the tournament *has been run at least once before without receiving rewards*.
+- The tournament is organised and run by an *experienced team of accomplished and reputable volunteers***¹** , **OR**, the tournament *has been run at least once before without receiving rewards*.
-- Any of the staff members involved in the managing or organization of the tournament must not be participating in the tournament themselves at any point.
+- Any of the staff members involved in the managing or organisation of the tournament must not be participating in the tournament themselves at any point.
   - To clarify further, if you play in a given tournament at all, you are unable to later assist as a referee, mappool selector or anything similar until that instance of the tournament concludes.
 You either play or help run, not both.
 - The tournament must be run only four or fewer times per year.
 - The tournament must have all players screened by the [account support team](/wiki/People/The_Team/Account_support_team) **before play commences**.